ACC Baseball Power Rankings: Upset-filled third weekend leads to significant movement

 Upcoming Week: at Notre Dame (Friday-Sunday)

 After an 8-2 win over UNC Greensboro last Wednesday, North Carolina hosted Louisville over the weekend.
-They won Friday’s opener 11-1 before losing 2-0 on Saturday, and then won 7-6 in Sunday’s finale to clinch a big series win.
-UNC beat South Carolina 9-1 this past Tuesday, and travel to face a red-hot Notre Dame team this weekend.
+It won Friday’s opener 11-1 before losing 2-0 on Saturday, and then won 7-6 in Sunday’s finale to clinch a big series win.
+UNC beat South Carolina 9-1 this past Tuesday, and travels to face a red-hot Notre Dame team this weekend.

 5. NC State